studzin-sky/llm-description-enhancer/README.md

     ```bash
     pip install -r requirements.txt
     ```
     *Note: The first time you run the application locally (or if the model cache is empty), the Hugging Face model (~3.2GB) will be downloaded.
-This might take some time.*
+This might take some time. **If the model (`speakleash/Bielik-1.5B-v3.0-Instruct` or the one configured) is gated or requires authentication, you may need to log in using `huggingface-cli login` in your terminal before running the application locally.** After logging in, your token will be cached by the `huggingface_hub` library.*

 ## Usage (Local Development)

 1.  **Start the FastAPI server:**
-    From the project root directory (where `Dockerfile` and the `app` folder are):
+    From the project root directory:
     ```bash
     uvicorn app.main:app --reload --host 0.0.0.0 --port 8000
     ```